 Dhillon said she has ongoing conversations about cash flow with clients to understand their financial needs in the short, medium, and long term.
 Your income, when you plan to retire, how you want to spend your retirement, and whether you plan to make big purchases down the road – such as a new car or second property – are all factors to consider.

 If you plan on giving your kids money and need to sell investments or assets to make it happen, you'll also need to consider the timing and tax implications.

-"A financial plan needs to address all aspects of your lifestyle including any financial gifts for your adult children," Dhillon said.
-"We want to get an understanding of what your goals are and what the timeline looks like so that we can help plan for these life events in the most efficient way possible."
+"A financial plan needs to address all aspects of your lifestyle including any financial gifts for your adult children," Dhillon says.
+"We want to get an understanding of what your goals are and what the timeline looks like so that we can help plan for these life events in the most efficient way possible.

 For parents who can afford to gift money to their kids towards a down payment, they can consider what is known as a "gifted down payment," where the parent gifts their child a certain amount of money which is designated to go specifically to the down payment on a mortgage.

 At TD, there are specific rules around who can give and receive gifted down payments.
 There are two varieties of gifted down payments: ones associated with standard mortgage applications, and ones associated with high-ratio mortgages.

 A standard mortgage is one that does not exceed 80 per cent of the purchase price or value of the home, whichever is lower.
 Mortgages that exceed this limit must be insured against default (by CMHC or Genworth), and are referred to as high-ratio mortgages.